igrishaev/pg/README.md

 These tables prove the following rules:

-1. The more threads you assign for COPY, the faster it goes.
+1. The more threads you allocate for COPY, the faster it goes.
 But it's not
    linear: doubling the threads from 4 to 8 doens't cuts the time twice.

 2. Wit a lots of threads, the difference between binary and CSV not significant.
-But it IS when you have only one thread: on 10M rows, the binary format beats CSV by 2.5 times.
+But it **is** when you have only one thread: on 10M rows, the binary format beats CSV by 2.5 times.